ICC-analysis/JSMF-Android/README.md

 Then type:
 `bower install`

-(it will installmaterial-design-lite, d3 v3.15, etc...)
+(it will install material-design-lite, d3 v3.15, etc...)

 JSMF in the browser is not currently available as a bower package.
 Download it here: https://git.list.lu/jsmf/jsmf-browser